openconfig/featureprofiles/feature/interface/aggregate/otg_tests/aggregate_all_not_viable_test/README.md

 It is foreseen that implementation may drop ISIS adjacency if all members of LAG are set with forwarding-viable = FALSE.
-This scenario may be handled via the yet to be defined deviation `logicalInterfaceUPonNonViableAll`.
+This scenario may be handled via the yet to be defined deviation `logicalInterfaceDownOnNonViableAll`.

 ## Config Parameter coverage